Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

-It is important to note that the penalisation method consistently converges faster than the other methods across all datasets.
-Additionally, the sequential approach, when compared to the exact approach, often achieves a smaller range of objective function values.
-To demonstrate this, we document the results of four datasets as quantiles in Table~\ref{table:experiment_results} and box-plots in Figure~\ref{fig:box_plots}.
-It would be inappropriate to compare a single run of the penalisation, relaxation or semismooth Newton method to the derivative-free techniques.
-We see that the bilevel-based methods run much faster, but, on the other hand, converge to a large variety of stationary points, many of which have poor objective function values.
-To compare them on a fair footing, we attribute a target test accuracy to each of the datasets.
-We then multiply the mean runtime by $\frac{1}{p}$ where $p$ is the proportion of initialisation from which the method achieves the target test accuracy.
-This adjusted runtime estimates the expected time to achieve the target test accuracy by repeatedly restarting the method from random initialisations.
-For example, if the average runtime is 10s but only one in five of the initialisations achieves the target test accuracy, then the adjusted runtime is recorded as 50s.
+For each of the eighteen datasets detailed in supplementary material Subsection~\ref{SM:datasets}, each solution method is run 100 times from different initialisations.
+We document the range of objective values achieved; see Table~\ref{table:experiment_results} and box-plots in Figure~\ref{fig:box_plots}.
+In general we the MPCC methods run much faster, but, on the other hand, converge to a large variety of stationary points, many of which have poor objective function values.
+To gain an understating of their overall performance, we attribute a target test accuracy to each of the datasets.
+We then study the average runtime to achieve the target test accuracy.
 These results are plotted as a performance profile in Figure~\ref{fig:perfomance_profile}.

-Overall, the obtained results make a convincing argument that our model \MODEL{}, being solved with the sequential (partial) penalisation method, can consistently outperform derivative-free methods in the tuning of SVM hyperparameters.
+Overall, the obtained results make a convincing argument that our model~\MODEL{}, being solved with the sequential penalisation method, can consistently outperform derivative-free methods in the tuning of SVM hyperparameters.
+Additionally, the sequential approach, when compared to the exact approach, often achieves a smaller range of objective function values (see Figure~\ref{fig:box_plots}).
 The exact relaxation outperforms the derivative-free methods on a majority of instances.
-The semi-smooth Newton method performs well on small problems but fails to converge for larger problems - it seems to get stuck at the non-differentiable corners of the function $F$ that arise from the use of the $\min{}$ operator.
+The semi-smooth Newton method performs well on small problems but fails to converge for larger problems - it seems to get stuck at the non-differentiable corners of the stationarity function.
 Between the derivative-free methods, grid and random search perform equally well on all but the very largest problems for which Bayesian optimisation is preferable.
 The penalisation methods clearly come out on top overall.
 Sequential penalisation is the fastest method to achieve the target test accuracy in 88\% of instances.
 For the other 12\%, exact penalisation is the fastest.
 However, it must be noted that, in practice, a user may prefer to always use sequential penalisation as it does not require the selection of a penalty parameter a priori.